Certified

 Minimum Requirements

-Completed application, pass physical fitness testing, pass ALERT testing, be of high moral character, background check, polygraph exam, psychological exam
+Completed application, pass physical fitness testing, be of high moral character, background check, polygraph exam, psychological exam

 Job Description / General Duties